-As a result of discussions between the IMF and World Bank, a Joint Bank-Fund Library was established by an agreement dated February 1, 1947.
+As a result of discussions between the IMF and World Bank, a Library Network was established by an agreement dated February 1, 1947.
 As the World Bank and IMF grew, more libraries were established to serve the needs of the staff.

 Although primarily located in Washington, D.C., there are local research librarians working in the WBG offices in Nairobi and New Delhi.